 Our members work on hydrogen and fuel cell technologies, components, systems supply and integration, fuelling systems, fuel storage, and engineering and financial services.

 Globally, hydrogen and fuel cell products are moving towards commercialization.
 The Canadian sector is a global leader as a result of pioneering technologies, world-renown expertise, and a 25-year history of partnerships between industry, academia and Canadian governments.
 The CHFCA is playing a key role in this leadership.

 The CHFCA was formed in January 2009 when the Canadian Hydrogen Association (CHA) and Hydrogen & Fuel Cells Canada (H2FCC) merged together.
 The merge united all of the members of the former groups to create a vibrant, influential association.
-With offices in both Vancouver and Ottawa, the CHFCA now represents the majority of the stakeholders in Canada's hydrogen and fuel cell sector.
+Headquartered in Vancouver, British Columbia, the CHFCA now represents the majority of the stakeholders in Canada's hydrogen and fuel cell sector.